H2-invent/jitsi-admin/installDocker.md

 ### Installation
 Clone this repo in your directory.
-We suggest to clone it into a persistant directory.
+We suggest to clone it into a persistent directory.

 ```
 cd /var/www